-Provide a list of each staff member to be funded with grant funds along with staff who will be responsible for monitoring and evaluating the grant project.
-Include the name, title, and a brief job description for each staff listed.
+Provide a list of each staff member to be funded with the grant, include staff who will be responsible for monitoring and evaluating the grant project.
+Include the name, title, and a brief job description for each staff member listed.
 In addition, describe how this staffing pattern will help meet the goals of the grant project.